Posterior Predictive Propensity Scores and $p$-Values: The PPP depends on the propensity score

-As a side comment, the FRT interpretation of the PPP is natural in causal inference with observational studies.
+As a side comment, the FRT interpretation of the PPP is natural in causal inference.
 This interpretation cannot be generalized to the survey sampling setting although the existing literature focused more on the commonality of causal inference and survey sampling \citep[e.g.,][]{Rubin85, Bang05}.
 They differ in this aspect.